 - Balance the torso and pelvic areas

-- Maintain the correction long term
+- Stop progression of the curve and maintain the correction long term

 - Fusing (joining together) the vertebrae along the curve